by Ani Williams

 — Book of the Hopi by Frank Waters as told by White Bear Fredericks.

-We really don’t know for sure whether the Hopi or their ancestors established snake clan shrines in these exact places in Sedona, but the symmetry of the prominent rock formations do fall on the points of a six pointed star, and there are ruins near each of the points, as well as at the center.
+Following his discovery, Nicholas and I headed back to visit White Bear at his home on the Hopi Mesa.
+When we showed him the six-pointed star, White Bear was amazed and confirmed that the locations of the six snake shrines were extremely close the the star points.
+There are old Indian ruins near each of the points, as well as at the center.
 Recently I was speaking with Sandra Cosentino of Crossing Worlds Journeys and she reported that one of the Hopi snake dancer priests has spoken about Hopi shrines in the Sedona area that they still actively work with ceremonially.
-I have personally seen snake petroglyphs at several sites in the Sedona region, including the ruins behind Isis Rock, one of the six points of the hexagram.
+There are snake petroglyphs at several sites in the Sedona region, including the ruins behind Isis Rock, one of the six points of the hexagram.

-As we enter the Chinese year of the snake (On the new moon January 24), how might we increase the harmony of the Sedona landscape temple if we pray and sing as we walk through these sacred canyons to reconnect with ourselves and the giants of gaia.
+How might we increase the healing energy of the Sedona landscape temple if we listen as First Woman did, and sing what we hear as we walk through these sacred canyons to reconnect with ourselves and the Giants of Gaia.

 Text and photos ©Ani Williams February 2001